-Salzburger Nockerl are a specialty from Salzburg city and foreigners love them when they visit Salzburg.
+Salzburger Nockerl is a specialty from this city and foreigners love them when they visit Salzburg.

-They are baked meringue peaks that are suppose to remind one of the mountains behind Salzburg.
+They are baked meringue peaks that are supposed to remind one of the mountains in the area.

-That said, Salzburger Nockerl are not that commonly made by locals at home.
+That said, Salzburger Nockerl is not that commonly made by locals at home.
 Yet, they are definitely delicious!

 The oldest restaurant in Europe, the St. Peter Stiftskulinarium in Salzburg, is serving some of the best Salzburger Nockerl in Austria.